zacikpa/timestaMPC/README.md

 ```
 As a response, the client receives a JSON dictionary containing the timestamp,
 server certificate, and the signature itself.
 The result can be immediately
-validated by running the `client verify` command:
+validated using the `client verify` command:
 ```bash
 ./client.py sign document.txt | ./client.py verify document.txt
 ```